Enable/Disable "how ask works"

 Costochondritis is usually diagnosed by physical examination with your doctor.
 They may perform some additional tests, such as ECG and CT scan, to rule out more serious underlying causes of chest pain such as heart problems or infection.

-Costochondritis is treated using pain-relief medications, such as paracetamol and ibuprofen.
+Costochondritis is treated using pain-relief medications, such as acetaminophen and ibuprofen.

 Yes.
 Costochondritis usually resolves itself within a few weeks.
 You may want to take pain-relief medication during that time.